e911miri/bens-portfolio-middleman/README.md

 ```

 Open a browser and go to http://localhost:4567.

 You can then see the 'source/index.html.slim' page.
-I made a html version of the same page.
+I made a html version of the same page for reference.
 Go to http://localhost:4567/regular_html to see it, but it will be the same thing.

-### Contentts
+### Contents

-This is a template using middleman and  bootstrap.
+[Bootstrap](http://getbootstrap.com/)

+[Middleman](http://middlemanapp.com/)

 Bootstrap is a great tool to easily make decently looking websites.
 Read their docs to see how it works.

-[Bootstrap](http://getbootstrap.com/)

-[Middleman](http://middlemanapp.com/)

 I added a simple jquery click on the second div to show you how to use animations.